With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 Also, don’t forget to share with your party!
 As cool as it is that you can now use that Wand of Fireballs, it might be a better tactical decision to let the Sorcerer have it.

-You will always be able to get the best positioning early in the combat.
-You will always be able to rain Sneak Attack damage down before the enemy has had a round to fully wind-up.
+You will always be able to get the best positioning early in combat.
+You will always be able to rain Sneak Attack damage down before the enemy has had a round to fully wind up.

 Whatever you do best, you will get to do more of!